1. Introduction, Preliminaries, and Caveats:

 Please read our Disclaimer Page again before using this resource guide.
 There are no definitive, uniformly accepted standards for persons claiming to offer alternative therapies.
-In some states anyone can hang out a shingle, even without suitable training or credentials, and claim to be a craniosachral worker, neuro-feedback practitioner, nutritionist or other therapist.
+In some states, anyone can hang out a shingle, even without suitable training or credentials, and claim to be a craniosacral worker, neuro-feedback practitioner, nutritionist, or another therapist.
 To address this critical pitfall we have consulted acknowledged thought leaders in each field, followed their guidance, and presented lists of practitioners that are likely to be well qualified.

 Even then there are no guarantees.
 One should seek a frank discussion with each prospective physician or therapist in order to explore their background.
 How long have they been practicing their specialty?
 What prior experience do they have in treating patients with brain injuries?
 Can they offer references or testimonials?
 Nothing is 100 percent effective, not even aspirin or acetaminophen.
 With alternative therapies, as with mainstream approaches, there is always an element of chance, luck, randomness.
 What works brilliantly for one survivor, may not work for another, and we may never know why.
 All one can do is try one’s best, and hope to be lucky.

 2. How can I locate practitioners in my area?